Does mandated reporter training expire every year?

 For example:

-- Teachers and school professionals in CA must renew annually.
+- California teachers and school professionals must renew annually.

 - Pennsylvania requires updated training every five years.